-If you’re heading to Luang Prabang, Laos, you’re in for a very special treat.
+If you’re heading to Luang Prabang, Laos as a family, you’re in for a very special treat.

-We have already posted about browsing the amazing markets, things to do and excursions from Luang Prabang and adventures with food in this UNESCO listed town, but lets have a look at some of the amazing sights you can discover when you head out to explore on foot.
+We have already posted about browsing the amazing markets, things to do and excursions from Luang Prabang and adventures with food in this UNESCO listed town, but let’s also have a look at some of the amazing sights you can discover when you head out to explore the town on foot.

 Walking is a great way to explore Luang Prabang as the town is small and compact, you’ll find new delights every few paces, just get lost and enjoy the experience.